 The Price Tag

 Vet bills are especially important to consider, especially if you have more than one Pommy like so many Pommy Mommies do!
-They’ll need shots, vaccinations and check-ups on a yearly basis in addition to any other health issues they may need to be treated for.
-All of that adds up, so just make sure you can afford to take care of your Pommy before you bring them into your home.
+They’ll need shots, vaccinations, and check-ups on a yearly basis in addition to any other health issues they may need to be treated for.
+All of that adds up, so just make sure you can afford to take care of your Pommy before you bring your new pomeranian home.

 Prepping the House for Your New Pomeranian

 - Determine what part of the house your Pom will be spending most of their time in and prep that area.
 (The kitchen usually works best for easy clean up of any house-breaking accidents that might happen).

 - Set up your Pom’s crate, food and water dishes, and any toys or blankets in the area.

 - Pom-proof the designated area by removing anything you don’t want him or her to get their paws (or teeth) on.
 Make sure electrical wires are up and out of the way, put household chemicals up high or in cabinets and closets, secure pet or baby gates, and move plants, rugs, furniture and breakables to other parts of the house.

 Look around the room for anything else you need to change to make the space Pommy-proof before you bring your new pomeranian home.
 Even things like your window blinds and kitchen chairs might not be safe.
 I thought my kitchen was entirely puppy-proof until I came